Abraham Lincoln did all that he could to preserve constitutional rule by trying to teach his fellow citizens what it means to be an American…

 In those exemplary ways discussed here, Lincoln did all that he could to preserve Madison’s constitutional rule by trying to teach his fellow citizens what it means to be an American.
 Paradoxically, he appeared on the earth in the right place at the right time to preserve and protect a constitution constructed to provide against the fortuity of prudence in human affairs.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
-Republished with gracious permission from St. John’s College (Spring 2017).
+Republished with gracious permission from the author and St. John’s College (Spring 2017).
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.